Getting fit for skiing and staying in top ski shape

 Surprising your muscles is a great prep for skiing, just like skiing down the hill you encounter variables, undulations, twists and turns… so vary your routine: try spin class, then barre, boot camp, then ice skating, swimming then jogging, waterskiing and stand up paddleboarding are alternatives … also prevents exercise boredom and the dreaded plateau.
 We loved our fall bicycle tours, a bike trip in the Loire Valley France, and Bike Trip along the Danube River, 400 km of cycling, kept us in shape, and we had a wonderful adventure in Austria to boot!

 Your core is key too- since it strengthens your abs and your back muscles – imperative to fluid motion, and a strong athletic stance on your skis.
 Your core is your power house – so keep it powerful with crunches, sit ups…

 Being limber and lengthening your muscles is key to preventing injury… so don’t neglect this key activity.
-Read Tom Brady’s Book, TB 12 Method, for reinforcement on pliability… you don’t have to question whether this works for Patriots Quarterback – the GOAT- greatest QB in the history of the game still playing strong at 40, and married to a super model, btw.
+Read Tom Brady’s Book, TB 12 Method, for reinforcement on pliability… you don’t have to question whether this works for your favorite Quarterback – the GOAT- greatest QB in the history of the game still playing strong at 40plus, and married to a super model, btw.

 7 Warm up on Snow